nixworks/public/news/2011/02/24/the-school-board-in-the-us-city-of-providence-rhode-island-votes-to-send-dismissal-notices-to-all-of-the-1-926-teachers-in-the-providence.md

 ### Related:

-1. [ A federal grand jury in Providence, Rhode Island indicts Richard Hatch, winner of ''Survivor: Pulau Tiga'', for income tax evasion and fraud for allegedly failing to pay taxes on his winnings and misusing charity funds. ](/news/2005/09/9/a-federal-grand-jury-in-providence-rhode-island-indicts-richard-hatch-winner-of-survivor-pulau-tiga-for-income-tax-evasion-and-frau.md) _Context: Providence, Rhode Island_
+1. [ A federal grand jury in Providence, Rhode Island indicts Richard Hatch, winner of "Survivor: Pulau Tiga", for income tax evasion and fraud for allegedly failing to pay taxes on his winnings and misusing charity funds. ](/news/2005/09/9/a-federal-grand-jury-in-providence-rhode-island-indicts-richard-hatch-winner-of-survivor-pulau-tiga-for-income-tax-evasion-and-fraud.md) _Context: Providence, Rhode Island_